 Please allow me to introduce myself.
 I’m a woman of mental anguish with a love of the outdoors.
-This is my story of how hunting and being outdoors helped my mental health.
+This is my story of how being outdoors helped my mental health.

 The outside is never what is inside.
 So, I’ll take you on a journey of why the outdoors speaks so strongly to my being.

 Nothing about my 38 years of life has been boring.
 However, for the majority of my adult life, I’ve been afflicted with depression.
 Those who know me say, how can a person who excels in just about everything she touches be depressed about anything?
 I think I may have always had this imbalance, but some life experiences exacerbated the speed bumps I’ve encountered.

-Counseling, pills, meditation, exercise, therapy and so much more… I ruined relationships, had family feuds, broken pride, lost friendships and I downright destroyed dreams.
+Counseling, pills, meditation, exercise, therapy and so much more… I ruined relationships, had family feuds, broken pride, lost friendships, and downright destroyed dreams.

 Is the outdoors therapy for mental health?

-Many will recommend, prescribe even, the great outdoors as treatment for mental health.
+Many will recommend, and prescribe even, the great outdoors as a treatment for mental health.
 While it doesn’t cure, it sure does help.
 Well, in my case it helps a lot.
 I have a restless heart and a mind that never quits, but they get quiet when I’m outdoors enjoying what nature offers.

-Being a hunter has its own challenges with those who would, or used to, call me friend.
+Being a hunter has its own challenges with those who would, or used to, call me a friend.
 I wish I could explain that I am not a blood-thirsty, psychopathic killer; that I do not hate wildlife; and I do not waste our natural resources.

 It’s tiring to speak to people who don’t understand my joy for this way of life, but it is also downright exhausting when you feel you have to defend your integrity and character with others who are disconnected from the very reason our species has survived.